– Marine Biology –

 One important aspect of chemical oceanography is the study of pollutants.
 This work may lead chemical oceanographers to the deep ocean, coastal bays and estuaries or inland rivers, streams and lakes.
 Sources of pollutants range from the obvious (sewage, oil or fuels, ocean dumping) to sources that are harder to detect or trace (agricultural or lawn runoff containing chemical fertilizers, leaking septic systems, road runoff or storm drain overflows).
 Chemical oceanographers study the impact of such pollutants by examining how they interact with seawater, marine life & sediments.
 Chemicals and pollutants introduced to a marine environment may behave very differently depending on environmental conditions such as salinity, wind, rainfall, temperature and transport methods.
 Transport methods include land-based (for example, surface runoff or groundwater), water-based (rivers and streams) and atmosphere-based (rain and dust).

 Modern society’s rapid technological advances, including the development of complex chemical compounds and processes used to produce and manufacture energy, food, clothing, medicine and other products, have created a need for chemical oceanographers.
 In the quest for bigger, stronger and faster, the costs of “improvements” often get overlooked.
 For example, the disposal of waste that results from products and by-products can be a problem in itself.
-Who would 9have thought that household cleaning products, fertilizers, pesticides, boat paints and leaded fuel — all products that saved time, worked better and often cost less — could have contributed to the degradation of many marine and coastal areas?
+Who would have thought that household cleaning products, fertilizers, pesticides, boat paints and leaded fuel — all products that saved time, worked better and often cost less — could have contributed to the degradation of many marine and coastal areas?
 Fortunately, researchers in many oceanographic disciplines and related areas including marine chemists, have worked together to improve our understanding of such impacts which has in turn, led to improved controls, regulations, testing methods and ultimately, safer products.

 The work of chemical oceanographers will continue to provide answers to important questions.
 For example, the use of the oceans for waste disposal and as a source for drugs and minerals will require cooperative research between ocean chemists, biologists and geologists.
 It is the work of marine chemists that aids ocean engineers in the development of instruments, vessels and ocean vehicles that, in turn, improve the ability of researchers of all oceanographic disciplines to go to sea, collect data and discover previously unknown formations, marine life and phenomena.